Willisburg/willisburg.github.io/README.md

 ## Willisburg's portfolio

 Hello, my name is Nojus Damaševičius.
 I'm a self taught programmer currently studyinh in Kaunas University of Technology in Kaunas, Lithuania.
 I've been programming for over 5 years, and have been interested in computers, electronics and science since childhood.

-I have a lot of projects flying around the corners of my SSD, some of them are nearly
+I have a lot of projects flying around the corners of my SSD, some of them are nearly finished, some are just not commented or docummented.
+So to rid my computer of unnecessary projects and trash, I will be cleaning up my projects and posting them here.
+I hope you enjoy my work.

 ### Projects